 With this kind of question, you will be able to analyze the gentleman and determine if he can lend you one of his strong trees to progress in the jungle.
 Who knows?
-You may learn that he sits on the Board of Directors of the Residents' Association or that his cousin is the President of the Regional Tourist Office.
+You may learn that he sits on the Board of Directors of the local chamber of commerce or that his cousin is president of the regional tourism office.

 In addition, you will allow that man to know your worth because you'll have been clever enough to add a statistic to the description of your activities (an often used method in marketing).
 Anti-wrinkle cream advertisements, for example, always mention that 70% or 80% of users have seen their wrinkles decrease after a month.
 This makes you want to try the cream in question.
-The same applies to you when you announce that you are targeting the 120,000 lakes in North America.
-This gives an idea of how serious your desire for growth is.
+The same effect occurs when you announce that you rent out boats in 200 different locations throughout the jungle.
+This way, the other person may get some indication as to the size of your business and the seriousness of your desire to expand.